PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 List of requestor netmasks for which the requestor IP Address should be used as the :rfc:`EDNS Client Subnet <7871>` for outgoing queries.
 Outgoing queries for requestors that do not match this list will use the `ecs-scope-zero-address`_ instead.
 Valid incoming ECS values from `use-incoming-edns-subnet`_ are not replaced.

-Regardless of the value of this setting, ECS values are only sent for outgoing queries matching the conditions in the `edns-subnet-whitelist`_ setting.
+Regardless of the value of this setting, ECS values are only sent for outgoing queries matching the conditions in the `edns-subnet-allow-list`_ setting.
 This setting only controls the actual value being sent.

 This defaults to not using the requestor address inside RFC1918 and similar "private" IP address spaces.